World Asset Management Inc Cuts Stock Position in The Estée Lauder Companies Inc. (NYSE:EL)

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, September 15th.
 Stockholders of record on Tuesday, August 31st were issued a dividend of $0.53 per share.
 This represents a $2.12 dividend on an annualized basis and a dividend yield of 0.65%.
 The ex-dividend date of this dividend was Monday, August 30th.
 The Estée Lauder Companies’s payout ratio is 32.87%.

 Several brokerages have commented on EL.
-Telsey Advisory Group lifted their price objective on shares of The Estée Lauder Companies from $355.00 to $377.00 and gave the company an “outperform” rating in a research note on Friday, August 20th.
-Credit Suisse Group lifted their price objective on shares of The Estée Lauder Companies from $350.00 to $365.00 and gave the company an “outperform” rating in a research note on Friday, August 20th.
-Wells Fargo & Company lifted their price objective on shares of The Estée Lauder Companies from $340.00 to $360.00 and gave the company an “overweight” rating in a research note on Friday, August 20th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of The Estée Lauder Companies from $322.00 to $347.00 and gave the company a “hold” rating in a research note on Friday, August 20th.
+Societe Generale began coverage on shares of The Estée Lauder Companies in a research note on Wednesday, July 14th.
+They set a “hold” rating and a $335.00 price objective for the company.
+Raymond James lifted their price objective on shares of The Estée Lauder Companies from $355.00 to $375.00 and gave the company a “strong-buy” rating in a research note on Friday, August 20th.
 UBS Group initiated coverage on shares of The Estée Lauder Companies in a research note on Wednesday, June 23rd.
-They issued a “neutral” rating and a $323.00 target price for the company.
-Finally, Morgan Stanley boosted their target price on shares of The Estée Lauder Companies from $350.00 to $365.00 and gave the company an “overweight” rating in a research note on Monday, August 23rd.
+They set a “neutral” rating and a $323.00 price objective for the company.
+Finally, Credit Suisse Group boosted their target price on shares of The Estée Lauder Companies from $350.00 to $365.00 and gave the company an “outperform” rating in a research note on Friday, August 20th.
 Five equities research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $338.35.

 The Estée Lauder Companies Profile